oochooo/audio/README.md

 # audio

 * if file is mp3
-  1. move the file to Desktop/<output>
+  1. move the file to Desktop/--output folder--
 * otherwise
   1. skips if the file isnt ('aiff', 'wav', 'flac')
   2. converts to 320kbps mp3 and move to Desktop/<output>

- see log files at Desktop/<output> upon finishing
+ see log files at Desktop/--output folder-- upon completion

  directions: